Vajkis/CSharpLearning/README.md

 Console.ReadLine();

 // Waits for a single key press from the user and does not require Enter.
-// returns a ConsoleKeyInfo object
+// returns a 'ConsoleKeyInfo' object Console.ReadKey();
-Console.ReadKey();
 ```